bradtho/bradtho.github.io/_posts/2020-08-27-headless-minikube.md

 ---
-layout: post
+layout: single
-title: Kubernetes Dev Environment on a Headless Ubuntu 20.04 Server
+title: "Builing a Kubernetes Dev Environment on a Headless Ubuntu 20.04 Server"
+categories: container-orchestration kubernetes
+classes: wide
 ---

 > I've been needing a dedicated Kubernetes Dev Environment for the longest time - Minkube is great for this.
 However, the only piece of kit I have available and that's servicable is an old Dell Optiplex.
 I really didn't want to introduce another screen to my already busy desk so decided that whatever I was going to use for my Dev Environment had to be capable of being *Remote* (remote being under my desk) and *Headless* (command-line or browser only).